Shamir-Lab/4CAC/README.md

 # Installation

-4CAC requires python 3.7 to run.
+4CAC requires python 3.7 or above to run.
+You will need the following python dependencies to run 4CAC and related support scripts.

+* scikit-learn
+* xgboost

 To run 4CAC, please download the respository as follows.
 ```sh